jhuntwork/jote/README.md

 Selecting a note will open it for editing.

 Changes made to pre-existing notes via the jote interface will result in a new git commit tracking that change.
+Changing the title will move the file to the new location.

 ### Searching by tags